Full-Duplex-Bench-v2: A Multi-Turn Evaluation Framework for Duplex Dialogue Systems with an Automated Examiner: Full-Duplex-Bench-v2 Framework

 \subsection{Evaluation}

 After each Examiner–Evaluatee interaction, we record dual-channel audio, with the Examiner and Evaluatee on separate tracks.
-We transcribe the recordings using the Parakeet-TDT~\citep{rekesh2023fast} ASR model, which generates time-aligned transcripts for downstream analysis.
+We transcribe the recordings using the Parakeet-TDT~\citep{rekesh2023fast} ASR model\footnote{https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2}, which generates time-aligned transcripts for downstream analysis.

 For scoring, we follow \citet{chang2025game}, which shows high human correlation using Gemini for turn-taking evaluation.
 We leverage Gemini (\textit{gemini-2.5-flash-preview-09-2025})~\citep{google_gemini25_flash_modelcard}, conditioned on the Examiner’s system prompt and stage-level semantic goals (see Appendix for full prompt).
 The judge \textit{identifies turn-taking events} and assigns scores along three dimensions: